-In the fall of 1989, St. Bernard’s initiated an extension program in the Diocese of Albany with the enthusiastic support of Bishop Howard Hubbard.
-St. Bernard’s program at Albany continues to this day to serve the educational and ministerial needs of the Roman Catholic Diocese of Albany and surrounding areas, most notably through its Pre-Theology Program.
+In the fall of 1989, St. Bernard’s initiated an extension campus in the Diocese of Albany.
+To this day, it continues to serve the educational and ministerial needs of the Roman Catholic Diocese of Albany and surrounding areas, most notably through its Pre-Theology Program.

 In August 2003, St. Bernard’s moved to its new campus at 120 French Road in Rochester.
 This marked an exciting new phase in the history of the school.
-This existence, independent from its former association with the Colgate Rochester Crozer Divinity School, would not have been possible without the support and significant financial commitment from the Roman Catholic Diocese of Rochester under the leadership of the 8th Bishop of Rochester, The Most Rev. Matthew H. Clark, as well as from its many alumni and donor supporters.
-This third iteration of St. Bernard’s (from this point forward known no longer as an Institute but as a School of Theology and Ministry) continues to meet the challenges of the day in its service of the Dioceses of Rochester, Albany, and Syracuse.
-In addition to the support it receives from The Most Reverend Salvatore R. Matano, 9th Bishop of Rochester, it enjoys many associations with other communities that serve the Church (specifically, with the Abbey of the Genesee, and the Finger Lakes Medical Guild), and, most recently, offers a pre-seminary program to serve the ministerial needs of the Diocese of Albany, part of which includes the establishment of a new degree program, the Master of Arts in Catholic Philosophy.
+This existence, independent from its former association with the Colgate Rochester Crozer Divinity School, would not have been possible without the support and significant financial commitment from the Roman Catholic Diocese of Rochester, as well as from its many alumni and donor supporters.
+This third iteration of St. Bernard’s (from this point forward known no longer as an Institute but as a School of Theology and Ministry) continues to meet the challenges of the day in its service of the Dioceses of Rochester, Albany, Buffalo, and Syracuse.
+In addition to the support it receives from other dioceses, it enjoys many associations with other communities that serve the Church.